RX-M/web-public/self-study/ckad-mod-2/ckad-mod-2-content.md

 A pod may run one or more containers.
 Multi-container pods are tightly coupled in that the containers are co-located, co-scheduled and the containers share the same <code>network</code>, <code>uts</code>, and <code>ipc</code> namespaces.
 There are three patterns of multi-container pods:

-- Sidecar - sidecar containers extend and enhance the “main” container in the pod.
+<li>Sidecar - sidecar containers extend and enhance the “main” container in the pod.
 The diagram below shows a web server container that saves its logs to a shared filesystem.
-The log saving sidecar container sends the webserver’s logs to a log aggregator.
+The log saving sidecar container sends the webserver’s logs to a log aggregator.</li>
 <img src=https://d33wubrfki0l68.cloudfront.net/b7b7a33a62a27dead666a7c5ffc61cb89eeecf78/040b2/images/blog/2015-06-00-the-distributed-system-toolkit-patterns/sidecar-containers.png alt=”sidecar” width=”500" height="200">

-- Ambassador - ambassador containers proxy a pod’s local connection to the outside world.
+<li>Ambassador - ambassador containers proxy a pod’s local connection to the outside world.
 The diagram shows a three-node Redis cluster (1, 2, 3).
 The ambassador container is a proxy that sends the appropriate reads and writes from the main application container to the Redis cluster.
-The main application container is configured to connect to a local Redis server since the two containers share the same uts namespace.
+The main application container is configured to connect to a local Redis server since the two containers share the same uts namespace.</li>
 <img src=https://d33wubrfki0l68.cloudfront.net/5b7d4af2e37b1d337ef0bd90b65b7944d7ecac8d/1d5bc/images/blog/2015-06-00-the-distributed-system-toolkit-patterns/ambassador-containers.png alt=”ambassador” width=”500" height="200">

-- Adapter - adapter containers standardize and normalize output for remote monitoring systems that require standard data formats.
-The diagram below shows a monitoring adapter container running an agent that reads the main application’s data, processes it, then exports the normalized data to monitoring systems elsewhere in the network.
+<li>Adapter - adapter containers standardize and normalize output for remote monitoring systems that require standard data formats.
+The diagram below shows a monitoring adapter container running an agent that reads the main application’s data, processes it, then exports the normalized data to monitoring systems elsewhere in the network.</li>
 <img src=https://d33wubrfki0l68.cloudfront.net/a55d1c355a9f778e38a775a87fd5b2b52db661dc/0c44c/images/blog/2015-06-00-the-distributed-system-toolkit-patterns/adapter-containers.png alt=”adapter” width=”500" height="200"

 A multi-container pod is created by specifying one or more additional container entries in a pod manifest.
 Shown below is an example of a multi-container pod with an <code>nginx</code> main container and an <code>fluent-bit</code> container sidecar in yaml.
 The nginx container writes its logs to a file at <code>/tmp/nginx/</code>, which is shared between all containers in the pod.
 The Fluent-Bit container reads the file from the shared directory and outputs it to its own standard output.